IATI/iati-account-docs/docs/manage_data_files.rst

     :alt: A screenshot of how to view the dataset list for an organisation

-Adding a new data file
+Add a new data file
 -------------------------
 To add information about a new IATI data file for your organisation: